Fix Unsupported Chrome Extensions

 Why Chrome Disabled Old Extensions

-Many older extensions were built for Manifest V2.
-Current Chrome versions require Manifest V3 for newly supported extension workflows.
-This transition affects extensions that have not been updated to support MV3.
+Many older Chrome extensions were built for Manifest V2.
+Current Chrome versions now rely on Manifest V3 for supported extension workflows, so some older extensions may stop working unless the developer ships a compatible version.

 Better Security